 USU 1320: History and Civilization

 These are compositions of 550 or more words, written in a standard format (see #18, "Neatness," in A Guide to Writing in History and Classics).
-Papers should consist of a thoughtful analysis of issues as articulated during In-Class Discussions and recorded on In-Class Discussion Forms.
-PLEASE NOTE: Paper topics must be tied to the Quality Thesis Topics as approved and recorded on the In-Class Discussion Form.
-An approved In-Class Discussion Form (i.e. a form bearing my or one of my GA's notations of approval) MUST be attached to any Paper turned in for credit, including revisions.
+Papers should consist of a thoughtful analysis of issues as articulated during In-Class Discussions and recorded on an In-Class Discussion Form.
+PLEASE NOTE: Paper topics must be tied to the Quality Thesis Topics (QTT's) as approved and recorded on the In-Class Discussion Form.
+An approved In-Class Discussion Form (i.e. a form bearing my or a GA's notation of approval) MUST be attached to any Paper turned in for credit, including revisions.
 Papers must focus on issues relating to the Chapters on line, because the point here is for students to discover and refine their own voices as formal writers and to review in a professional manner the materials and issues presented in class.
 A word count adding up to 550 or more words must be included at the bottom of the Paper (see Standards for Written Work).
 Papers must use the notation system (T, A, B, C, ...) outlined in the Writing Workshop (see Writing Guide, Sample Paper).

 Early in the term (see Syllabus), we will conduct an in-class workshop reviewing The Guide to Writing in History and Classics and highlighting the important features of writing style detailed there.
 You are advised to read The Guide to Writing in History and Classics before attending this workshop.
 This will be your best opportunity to clarify the aspects of writing style on which your work will be graded in this class and to ask any questions you have concerning how to meet the standards outlined in the guide.